 With spring at our doorstep, residents & visitors eagerly await lake's return to "Full Pond"

-It's a term the locals know well.
+It's a term the locals know well: "Full pond."

-Full pond tells us the lake is once again ready for recreation.
+And when that happens, it tells us the lake is once again ready for recreation.

 But it's taking a little longer to get there this year.